 The second person bound by the category rules is the judge.
 Before beginning a category, many judges will ask to have the category definition read to them.
 Sometimes the definition is pretty obvious (Bed Quilt, Pieced) and sometimes it is open to interpretation (Art Quilt, Youth Quilt, Modern Quilt etc.) The judge needs to know the definition so, when evaluating a quilt, they know if the quilt is in the right category or not, based on the category definitions.
 The guild wrote them and the judge is bound by them.
 A quilt that is not in the right category will be evaluated, judge’s comments will be recorded for the entrant, but the quilt will not be considered for a ribbon, as the entrant has not followed the rules of entry.
 (Remember that the last job of the quiltmaker is to enter their quilt in the correct category.)

-Depending on a variety of factors, a guild may find that the categories they published as part of their entry form may need to be changed.
+Depending on a variety of factors, a guild may find that the category rules they published as part of their entry form may need to be changed.
 There may be too few quilts entered in a category and the guild may decide to eliminate it.
 Or there may be too many and the guild decides to split the category.
 Or any number of other circumstances.

-Modifying the categories is completely within the guild’s rights, even as late as receiving, with one proviso.
+Modifying the categories is completely within the guild’s rights, even as late as receiving, with one very important proviso.
 And that is, that the quilt/s moved must still meet the definition of the category they are being moved to.
 If the quilt does not meet the definition of its new category, the judge will not consider it for a ribbon, no matter how good it is.
 The entrant will have paid, though their judging fees, for an opportunity which has not been given to them, based on the actions of the guild.
 (Not a practice that the group wants to become known for.)
 The guild is bound by its own rules.

-Stacy Koehler, Secretary, NACQJ
+Stacy Koehler, President, NACQJ

 NQA Certified Judge